Monorail Resort

 Polynesian offers excellent Magic Kingdom access via monorail and boat.
 The tropical theming and lagoon views make the journey part of the experience.

 For EPCOT, Hollywood Studios, and Animal Kingdom, you're on buses like most resorts.
 The monorail advantage is primarily for Magic Kingdom.
+For help evaluating what's running on your travel date, or getting a real-time recommendation — see how the app handles Polynesian routing.

 Related Guides